Coat of arms of Ukraine: Designs by Heorhiy Narbut

 Designs of the coat of arms of Ukraine by Heorhiy Narbut are projects of the State Coat of Arms of the Ukrainian State and the Great Coat of Arms of the Ukrainian State developed by the Ukrainian artist Heorhiy Narbut in 1918.
-Heorhiy Narbut took as a basis the national symbols of the hetman state of the Zaporizhzhya Army.
+Heorhiy Narbut took as a basis the national symbols of the hetman state of the Zaporizhzhia Army.
 On an octagonal blue shield, a Cossack dressed in gold ornamented robes was placed in the center.
 Above the Cossack's shield rose a golden trident, the sign of Grand Duke Volodymyr.
 The Cossack was turned to the right, and around his shield was a silver cantush, painted in a floral baroque style.
-The trident gained popularity in the Ukrainian People's Republic, because it was depicted on the ruble coins introduced in December 1917.
-The first coin of the Ukrainian People's Republic was 100 rubles.
+The trident gained popularity in the Ukrainian People's Republic, because it was depicted on the karbovanets coins introduced in December 1917.
+The first coin of the Ukrainian People's Republic was 100 karbovanets.
 George Narbut used baroque elements and heraldic signs - the trident and coat of arms of the Kyiv Magistrate of the times of the Grand Duchy of Lithuania in the form of a crossbow.
 So the trident became a popular symbol and eventually turned into a small coat of arms of the Ukrainian People's Republic.
 Since January 22, 1919, the Trident was also used as the coat of arms of the Western region of the Ukrainian People's Republic.
 It remained the coat of arms of the hetman state of Pavlo Skoropadskyi, as well as the Directorate of Ukraine.

 Grand Duchy of Ruthenia (Archistrategos Mykhaïl)

-The importance of the Kyiv region coat of arms with Archangel Michael known as Archistrategos Mykhaïl arose during discussion of the so-called 1658 Hadiach Treaty between the delegation of the Cossack Hetmanate and the Crown of Poland, that foresaw the transformation of the Commonwealth into the Polish–Lithuanian–Ruthenian Commonwealth.
+The importance of the Kyiv region coat of arms with Archangel Michael known as Archistrategos Mykhaïl arose during discussion of the so-called 1658 treaty of Hadiach between the delegation of the Cossack Hetmanate and the Crown of Poland, that foresaw the transformation of the Commonwealth into the Polish–Lithuanian–Ruthenian Commonwealth.
+The coat of arms with Archangel Michael is often confused with symbol of the Kyiv City.
+Note that before the Muscovite annexation of Ukrainian lands in 18th century (see "partitions of Poland"), the city had another symbol which was included by Mykhailo Hrushevsky in his proposal of the Ukrainian coat of arms.